 - Agreeable to the use of nonphysical means of discipline

-- Willing to complete the home study process which includes Criminal and Child Abuse Clearances
+- Willing to complete the home study process which includes favorable State and Federal Criminal and Child Abuse Clearances

 - Willing to attend training

-- Willing to deal with the feelings and behavior of children who have had a difficult childhood
+- Willing to manage the feelings and behavior of children who have had a difficult childhood

-- Willing to facilitate visitation and work toward reunification of the natural parent and Children
+- Willing to facilitate visitation and work toward reunification with the family

-- Willing to provide the care and security essential to foster Children
+- Willing to provide the care and safety essential to foster children

 - Willing to consider being a potentially permanent family resource, should reunification not be possible